The memories from last Christmas season

 going on almost every evening.
 It was wonderful to see people we met

-last year and to also see familiar faces and to see the recognition
+last year and to see familiar faces, and to see the recognition

 on their faces as they recognized us.
 We rented a mule for

-haul our jerry cans with diesel, but also to toured the island one last
+haul our jerry cans with diesel, but also to tour the island one last

 time.